Solomon Caesar Malan: To Great Britain and formal education in Oxford

 As a consequence, when the young Malan was twenty years old, an arrangement was made for him in 1832 to travel to Scotland and serve as a tutor in the marquis of Tweeddale's family.
 The university examinations occurred the following year, but the young Malan was still self-consciously lacking confidence in the quality of his English.
-Hoping to overcome that difficulty, he petitioned the examiners to allow him to do his paper work during the examination in French, German, Spanish, Italian, Latin or Greek, rather than in English.
+Hoping to overcome that difficulty, he petitioned the examiners to allow him to do his paperwork during the examination in French, German, Spanish, Italian, Latin or Greek, rather than in English.
 Though his request was not granted, the young Swiss scholar managed to pass.
 Consequently, in 1833 he matriculated at St Edmund Hall, Oxford.
 A year later in 1834, Solomon and Mary were married, and the relatively young Swiss student began to thrive in his studies.
-Unquestionably, the young Malan took up his opportunity to study in Oxford with a vigor and intensity driven by both an insatiable desire to learn all that he could, and to please those who had agreed to support him and his wife.
+Unquestionably, the young Malan took up his opportunity to study in Oxford with a vigour and intensity driven by both an insatiable desire to learn all that he could and to please those who had agreed to support him and his wife.
 Unfortunately, this led to his losing sight in his left eye during those years, a threat to his gifted scholarly intentions, but one that did not ultimately obstruct either his personal motivation to learn or his intense self-imposed disciplines.
 In fact, during his years of study in Oxford, he earned two major scholarships: the Boden scholarship for Sanskrit in 1834, and the Pusey and Ellerton scholarship for Hebrew in 1837.
 Obviously, this indicates something about his level of scholarly attainment in those two classical languages.
-When he graduated in 1837, it was not with extraordinary honors, but he did achieve a 2nd class in Literae humaniores.
+When he graduated in 1837, it was not with extraordinary honours, but he did achieve a 2nd class in Literae humaniores.